 Aynor real estate is some of the most expensive in South Carolina, although Aynor house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Aynor isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Aynor are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Aynor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Aynor is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Aynor who work in office and administrative support (14.82%), sales jobs (11.07%), and community and social services (11.07%).

 Also of interest is that Aynor has more people living here who work in computers and math than 95% of the places in the US.